Mathematical Methods of Theoretical Physics: Heaviside or unit step function

 \subsection{Ambiguities in definition}

-Let us now turn to some very common generalized functions; in particular to Heaviside's electromagnetic {\em infinite pulse function}.
+Let us now turn to Heaviside's electromagnetic {\em pulse function}, often referred to as Heaviside's unit step function.
 One of the possible definitions of the Heaviside step function $H(x)$, and maybe the most common one -- they differ by the difference of the value(s) of $H(0)$ at the origin $x=0$, a difference which is irrelevant measure theoretically for ``good'' functions since it is only about an isolated point -- is